Tiptup300/Tiptup300-ReadList/README.md

 * "The Art of Multiprocessor Programming" – Maurice Herlihy & Nir Shavit
 * "Thinking with Type" – Ellen Lupton
 *  "Grid Systems in Graphic Design" – Josef Müller-Brockmann
+* "The Product is Docs" by Christopher Gales and Splunk’s docs team